Feb 20, 2018

 [NEWS CLIP: The Russians allegedly sent operatives to America, traveling throughout nine states.]

-JAD: You know the picture that you get from the indictment is that there was this sort of like shadowy network of Russian nationals that had infiltrated the country with the idea of sowing chaos in the run up to the 2016 election, and we just sort of wondered, very simply like, who are these Russians and who are these Americans who were manipulated?
-How did -- how did it work?
-How do they feel about things?
-Now?
-So, uh, what we decided to do for this podcast, just 'cause we were curious, and just 'cause, you know, it's fun for a podcast like ours to do fast turnaround stuff on occasion, we decided to see what we could find out.
+JAD: You know the picture that you get from the indictment is that there was this sort of like shadowy network of Russian nationals that had infiltrated the country with the idea of sowing chaos in the run up to the 2016 election.
+And we just sort of wondered very simply like, who are these Russians?
+And who are these Americans who were manipulated?
+How did—how did it work?
+How do they feel about things now?
+So what we decided to do for this podcast, just because we were curious, and just because, you know, it's fun for a podcast like ours to do fast turnaround stuff on occasion, we decided to see what we could find out.
 Producer Simon Adler takes it from here.

-CHARLES MAYNES: Good hey how are you Simon?
+CHARLES MAYNES: Good.
+Hey, how you doing, Simon?

-SIMON: I'm doing alright, little sleepy, but other than that I'm good.
+SIMON: I'm doing all right.
+Little sleepy, but other than that I'm good.

-CHARLES MAYNES: Do you want to do video...just say hello uh?
+CHARLES MAYNES: Do you want to do video, just say hello?

 SIMON: Yeah that'd be great.
-I'm in sort of my pajamas, yeah
+I'm in sort of my pajamas, but yeah.

 SIMON: It was like, three in the morning New York time.
-But, but anyways, the reason I got in touch with him was to have him help facilitate and interpret an interview with this guy.
+But anyways, the reason I got in touch with him was to have him help facilitate and interpret an interview with this guy.

 VITALY BESPALOV: [speaking Russian]

-SIMON: And to be this kind of alternative character in Siberia is not an easy thing.
-I mean he'd tell these stories about walking down the street.
+CHARLES MAYNES: And to be this kind of alternative character in Siberia is not an easy thing.
+I mean, he would tell these stories about walking down the street.

 VITALY BESPALOV: [speaking Russian]